Another film I did not pick. I had to suffer through it instead of watching Werckmeister harmóniák [Werckmeister Harmonies]. Endure then my anathema.

 If this were a just world, the trolls’ unrestrained hedonism would have doomed their race.
 The movie should have ended after the Zen Buddhist (voiced by intolerable pseudo-leftist Russell Brand) betrayed everyone in the only act that logically fits because Zen Buddhists do not care about the world or human life since Zenlightenment is detachment from everything.
 These creatures deserve to be eaten.

-Anthony Wolf kept asking, “Why is that one troll a Jamaican giraffe?
+Antonio Wolf kept asking, “Why is that one troll a Jamaican giraffe?
 Why is that other troll British?
 Why is that other troll auto-tuned?
 Why is that other troll a worm?
 Why does that other troll shit glitter?
 Stupid, illogical children’s film.”
 He asked these standard questions because the film is content bankrupt.
 It may be deplorable, but at least Zootopia has a message.
 This is just another excuse to sell toys to prepubertal kids.
 Also the song choices are fine, but the covers are terrible.
 In summation, each day we get further away from God’s love.